 One pattern I see regularly during website audits is practitioners who handled compliance thoroughly inside their EHR, got their BAA signed with their telehealth platform, and then never thought to apply the same lens to their website.
 The website feels different because it is public-facing and not clinical.
 But if patients are submitting health information through it, the obligation is the same.

-Frequently Asked Questions About HIPAA Compliant Website Forms
+FAQ About HIPAA Compliant Website Forms

-Q: I am a dietitian.
+I am a dietitian.
 Do I actually have to follow HIPAA, or is that just for doctors?

-A: Registered dietitians who operate as covered entities or work within covered entity settings are subject to HIPAA.
+Registered dietitians who operate as covered entities or work within covered entity settings are subject to HIPAA.
 A covered entity under HIPAA is a healthcare provider that transmits any health information electronically in connection with certain standard transactions, which includes billing insurance.
 If you are a registered dietitian in private practice who bills insurance, coordinates care with other providers, or works within a healthcare organization, HIPAA almost certainly applies to you.
 If you are unsure whether your specific practice qualifies, a healthcare attorney can help you make that determination.

-Q: My website has been live for two years with a regular contact form.
+My website has been live for two years with a regular contact form.
 Am I already in violation?

-Q: Can I just add a disclaimer to my contact form saying not to send health information?
+Can I just add a disclaimer to my contact form saying not to send health information?

-A: A disclaimer does not create compliance.
+A disclaimer does not create compliance.
 If a patient submits protected health information through your form, your HIPAA obligation exists regardless of whether you asked them not to.
 The language on the form does not change how the data is handled on the backend.
 The solution is infrastructure: a compliant platform with a signed BAA and secure submission routing.
 A disclaimer can be a helpful addition, but it is not a substitute for the technical and legal safeguards that compliance actually requires.

-Q: Does my telehealth scheduling link count as a website form?
+Does my telehealth scheduling link count as a website form?

-A: Embedded scheduling and telehealth tools have their own compliance considerations.
+Embedded scheduling and telehealth tools have their own compliance considerations.
 The key questions are whether the scheduling platform itself has signed a BAA with you and whether the data collected during scheduling flows securely between the platform and your clinical systems.
 Many telehealth platforms are built with HIPAA compliance in mind and will offer a BAA as part of their standard setup.
 But embedding a link or widget on your website does not automatically mean it is compliant.
 You need to verify the BAA status of the scheduling tool itself, separate from your website’s form setup.

-Q: What if I use a form just for people to ask general questions, nothing clinical?
+What if I use a form just for people to ask general questions, nothing clinical?

-The good news is that this is a solvable problem.
-It is not an ongoing compliance burden the way some things in healthcare feel.
-It is a one-time infrastructure decision: choose the right tools, get the BAA signed, confirm your submission routing is secure, and update your privacy documentation.
+Getting your website forms into compliance is not an ongoing burden the way some things in healthcare feel.
+It is a one-time infrastructure decision: choose the right tool, get the BAA signed, confirm your submission routing is secure, and update your privacy documentation.
 Then it is done, and you can stop quietly wondering about it.

 If you work with a web designer who specializes in health professional websites, this is a great conversation to have at your next check-in.
 And if this post was helpful, feel free to pass it along to a colleague who might be wondering about the same things.